-PIEDMONT COMMUNITY COLLEGE Commencement Participation Agreement
+Commencement Participation Agreement

 Student name ID number

 Semester/Year Program

-The student named above agrees that participat tion in commencement exercises does not imply
+The student named above agrees that participatio n in commencement exercises does not imply

 program completion.
-Successful completion of t he following course(s) is required to receive their
+Successful completion of the e following course(s) is required to receive their

 credential.

-Course(s) needed to fulfill graduation requireme Courses must be completed no later than the en
+Course(s) needed to fulfill graduation requirement ts

+Courses must be completed no later than the end of the Fall term. (year)

 Understood and agreed:

 Student signature Date

 Approved:

 Academic Dean Date

 Vice President, Instruction Date

 Please submit the original signed form to the Office of the Registrar to be maintained in the student's academic record.
-A copy should be kept by the appropriate instructional Dean.
+A copy should be kept by the appropriate Instructional Dean.